terryjbates/redis-log-import/README.md

 As input arrives, use the numerical identifier to ZADD log lines to the corresponding key name.
 If the *ZSET* does not exist, the operation will create it.

-If we configure SSH keys or some other method to SSH easily to webservers, we can remotely execute the "tail" command, and pipe the output into a script to do the import of data into Redis.
+If we configure SSH keys or some other method to SSH easily to web servers, we can remotely execute the "tail" command, and pipe the output into a script to do the import of data into Redis.
 Use of the *myThread.py* (stashed in one of my other repos) means this can be fired off on all systems of interest at the same time.

     ssh <host> "tail -f /path/to/access_log| egrep -e ' [[:digit:]]+$' | ./process_log_input.py